 You can compare the function of the learn/work environment with a pace-maker to assist the heartbeat of the higher education institution to pulse.
 It is not the real thing but it helps to keep it alive and brings it back in its normal rhythm.

 In modern management literature, you see a combination of hard and soft performance aspects.
 The hard side (quantitative data) is mainly expressed in the focus on effectiveness, efficiency, and manageability & control, while the soft side (qualitative appreciative inquiry data) emphasizes attention to the motivation and synergy of people.
 Both sides should be balanced.

 The balance differs per organisation and also changes as you go through the organisational lifecycle.
 Monitoring performance that is based not exclusively on quantitative measurement, but embracing also the qualitative.

 “Not everything that counts can be counted, and not everything that can be counted counts.”

 Management often has a feeling that they have no control over the accommodation.
 Where does this feeling come from?
 Is there too little measurement or are the wrong things being measured?

 Does gaining control mean more measuring or is it mainly about identifying the relevant accommodation matters that add value to the organisational goals and student’s behaviour and preference?
 What should it contribute to?
 What do we want to achieve?
 How can we achieve that?
 How can we manage risks?
 How is the learn/work environment perceived by the users?

 A quality assurance system is not only necessary for the primary educational process, but also for the secondary operational processes.
-A cyclical quality assurance system according to the Plan-Do-Check-Act (PDCA) system helps to gear the performance of the learn/work environment to the organisational strategy, to continuously monitor, secure and improve within the given policy frameworks.
+A cyclical quality assurance system according to the Plan-Do-Check-Act (PDCA) system helps to gear the performance of the learn/work environment to the organisational strategy and gives a picture of the actual reality.
+It continuously monitors, secures and improves within the given policy frameworks the dynamic needs.

 PDCA is interwoven in the accommodation process in several places, scaled differently.
 In this way, insight into and control over the learn/work environment is created and the associated costs, risks and performance can be proactively managed in a professional manner.